dhh1128/codecraft.co/lacunas-everywhere.md

 Your connection with Knuth is an interesting one.
 I've heard of literate programming, and I've read some stuff by him before, but I am not very familiar with the specific idea you describe, so now I've got a new homework assignment.

----

-In Which Warnings Evolve Wings | Codecraft (2014-08-06 08:46:10)

-[…] evidence that the compiler needs to know more about your intent.
-(Does this sound like the “lacuna humana” that I have been harping on […]

----

-Thoughts On Bridging the &#8220;Lacuna Humana&#8221; | Codecraft (2014-07-21 08:49:07)

-[…] my previous post, I discussed the semantic gaps that afflict current programming languages.
-These gaps are caused by […]

----

-Introducing Marks | Codecraft (2014-07-24 08:49:20)

-[…] my previous two posts (here and here), I described how and why programming languages can’t talk about many issues that […]